Welcome!

 Why subscribe?

-Pictures and short vignettes of my cat Tigre the Tiger Tabby
+• Pictures and short vignettes of my cat Tigre the Tiger Tabby (Non-negotiable)

-Comment and join a community of everyday people sharing experiences with each other and how they are making themselves online porcupines.
+• Comment and join a community of working creatives sharing experiences and practical solutions with each other

 Where do I use Artificial Intelligence (AI) in my writing process?